-The place is well organized and the staff were knowledgeable.
+The place is well organized and the staff was knowledgeable.
 Our guide/instructor stayed with us throughout the whole process.

 First, you will get some verbal instructions and sign some liability release forms.
 Pay attention to the hand signals as they will come in handy during your flight.

-Next, you will be issued a suite, gloves, goggles, earplugs and helmet.
+Next, you will be issued a suit, gloves, goggles, earplugs, and helmet.
 You put them on and practice your stance for the jump.
 You basically have to look like an X when jumping into the wind and you have to keep your head up.
 The earplugs are to protect you from the loud fan noise.

 When it is time for your group you will be led into the wind chamber.
 An observation room is available for non-participants.
 This is where the rest of my family went to wait and take pictures and videos.

 In the chamber, you take turns jumping in the wind while your guide is helping you float in the air.
 In the adjacent control room, the operator adjusts the wind speed based on your height and weight.

 The flights/dives were very thrilling and actually very exhausting.
 I didn’t expect it to be a workout, but it was for me.
 Younger and more agile kids had an easier time soaring on the wind.
 To really become good at this you need practice.
 One session is not enough.
 I recommend that you try to get a good price on a package that includes the initial session and an extra flight without the instructions.